joaogdemacedo/rest-api-java/README.md

-# REST API in PHP - João De Macedo
+# REST API in Java - João De Macedo
 #### A simple REST API of a vending machine.

 ### What is this?